-- 1. SELECT ?entity ?name (COUNT(?x) AS ?score) WHERE { - 2. ?entity rdfs:label/skos:altLabel ?name . - 3. ?entity ^ schema:about ?x . - 4. } GROUP BY ?entity ?name
+- 1. SELECT ?entity ?name (COUNT(?x) AS ?score) WHERE { - 2. ?entity rdfs:label|skos:altLabel ?name . - 3. ?entity ^schema:about ?x. - 4. } GROUP BY ?entity ?name

 For the score, we use the number of Wikipedia articles about an entity (line 3).
-For Freebase, the predicates in lines 2 and 3 are replaced by fb:type.object.name[fb:common.topic.alias and fb:type.object.type, respectively.
+For Freebase, the predicates in lines 2 and 3 are replaced by fb:type.object.name|fb:common.topic.alias and fb:type.object.type, respectively.
 For Fbeasy, line 2 is replaced by BIND(STR(?entity) AS ?name) and the predicate in line 3 is replaced by <is_a>.
-That is, for Fbeasy and Freebase we use the number of types as score.
-These scores are only needed for subject AC queries (see Section 3.2) and agnostic AC queries (see Section 3.3).
+That is, for Fbeasy and Freebase we use the number of types to rank entities.
+As we will see in the next section, these scores are only needed for sensitive AC queries for subjects or for agnostic AC queries.